 9. Troops & Tanks Delivered by Rail

-From the end of 1941 to June 1945, American railroads carried nearly 44 million servicemen and women, and in the war’s final years the United States averaged 2,500 troop trains monthly.
-America’s railroads continued transporting armed forced personnel in the Korean War (1950-1953), with large numbers of unit trains brining troops west to ship out to Japan and then Korea.
-During the Korean War, the Army bought flatcars capable of moving the new, heavier M46 Patton tanks, while the Navy purchased DF damage free boxcars, specially constructed with a load securement system for the safe transportation of ammunition.
+From the end of 1941 to June 1945, American railroads carried nearly 44 million servicemen and women, and in the war’s final years, the United States averaged 2,500 troop trains monthly.
+America’s railroads continued transporting armed forces personnel in the Korean War (1950-1953), with large numbers of unit trains bringing troops west to ship out to Japan and Korea.
+During the Korean War, the Army bought flatcars capable of moving the new, heavier M46 Patton tanks.
+At the same time, the Navy purchased DF damage-free boxcars, specially constructed with a load securement system for the safe transportation of ammunition.

 10. Freight Rail Answers America’s Call

 Early on, American railroads learned that technical innovations improved safety and efficiency — qualities the country came to rely on in times of war and peace.
-That same dedication to advancing technology continues to enhance military rail transport operations today.
-Building rail facilities near military bases facilitates supply shipments and decreases deployment time.
-A division deployment that would take 28 days back in 1991 will now only take a single week.
-Essential to transporting military personnel, supplies and weaponry since the Civil War, railroads continue to answer the call, supporting America’s military goals while helping to return our armed forces home safely.
+That dedication to advancing technology continues to enhance military rail transport operations today.